 Is GPS Tracking of Employees Legal?
 What Crew Owners Should Know

-You want to know where your crew clocked in without stepping over a line you cannot see.
-Here is a careful, general answer on the legality of GPS tracking at work, and how Clox limits location to the punch itself.
+You want to know where your crew clocked in without stepping over a line you can't see.
+Here's a careful, general answer on the legality of GPS tracking at work, and how Clox limits location to the punch itself.

-You are thinking about turning on location for clock-ins, and a small voice asks whether you are allowed to.
+You're thinking about turning on location for clock-ins, and a small voice asks whether you're allowed to.
 Maybe an employee already pushed back.
-Maybe you just do not want a surprise complaint after you have wired it up.
-It is a fair question, and it deserves a straight answer instead of a sales pitch.
+Maybe you just don't want a surprise complaint after you have wired it up.
+It's a fair question, and it deserves a straight answer instead of a sales pitch.

-Here is the short version.
-In the United States, tracking employees while they are on company time is broadly permitted, but how you do it matters.
+Here's the short version.
+In the United States, tracking employees while they're on company time is broadly permitted, but how you do it matters.
 Consent and notice matter.
-A handful of states have their own disclosure rules.
+Several states have their own disclosure rules, and they're named below.
 And the tracking should stay tied to work, not follow people into their evenings.
 Below is a general walkthrough of those points, followed by exactly how Clox handles location so you can see where it fits.

 This is general information, not legal advice